jerrywham/phpGraph/README.md

 First, data must be in an php array (one or two dimensions).
 Then, an instance of phpGraph class have to be called after an inclusion of phpGraph.php file in your project.
 Then, the main method called draw is used, with or withour options.
-It' up to you.
+It's up to you.

 By default, it's a line histogram which is displaying.

 To resume :

     <?php
     include(phpGraph.php);